oddbird/oddsite/content/docs/grid-template.rst

 This should be used outside the ``rst`` wrapper macro.
 You can have more than one group of icons, but each would have their own unique group name.
 For instance, the ``my-blocks`` example below is one group, and you could have a second titled ``best-blocks``.

 .. code:: yaml

   my-blocks:
-    - title: 'You can add subtitles are wrapped in an h3'
+    - title: 'Optional subtitles (uses h3)'
-      icon: 'filename-of-icon-without.svg'
+      icon: 'filename-of-icon-without-svg-extension'
-      text: 'Icon-block data must be structured as YAML...'
+      text: 'Icon-block data must be structured as YAML.'
     - icon: 'miriam'
-      text: 'Titles are optional, but icon and text are required...'
+      text: 'Titles are optional, but icon and text are required.'

 .. code:: rst

   .. callmacro:: content-macros.j2#icon_block
-    :title: 'Icon Block Sample is the H2'
+    :title: 'Icon Block Sample (title uses h2)'
     :slug: 'docs/grid-template'
     :data: 'my-blocks'